 Conversely, every ribbon graph gives rise to an arrow presentation.
 To describe a ribbon graph $G$ as an arrow presentation, start by arbitrarily orienting and labelling each edge disc in $\E(G)$.
 This induces an orientation on the boundary of each edge in $\E(G)$.
 Now, on the arc where an edge disc intersects a vertex disc, place a marked arrow on the vertex disc, labelling the arrow with the label of the edge it meets and directing it consistently with the orientation of the edge disc boundary.
 The boundaries of the vertex set marked with these labelled arrows give the arrow marked circles of an arrow presentation.
 See Figure~\ref{ribbon arrow}.

+Finally, the relation between signed rotations systems and cellularly embedded graphs is standard and well known.

-The three ways of representing embedded graphs are equivalent, and furthermore, two graphs are equivalent as ribbon graphs if and only if they are equivalent as cellularly embedded graphs if and only if they are equivalent as arrow presentation.
-When two embedded graphs are equivalent in this sense, we will often say that they are {\em equivalent as embedded graphs} or are {\em isomorphic}, to distinguish this kind equivalence from other graph equivalences that arise in this paper.
-In particular, we will be interested in how different notions of equivalence generate extensions of the concept of the dual of a graph.
+These ways of representing embedded graphs are equivalent, and furthermore, two graphs are equivalent as ribbon graphs if and only if they are equivalent as cellularly embedded graphs if and only if they are equivalent as arrow presentation if and only if they are equivalent as signed rotation systems.
+When two embedded graphs are equivalent in this sense, we will often say that they are {\em equivalent as embedded graphs} or are {\em isomorphic}, to distinguish this kind equivalence from other graph equivalences that arise in this paper (we will be interested in how different notions of equivalence generate extensions of the concept of the dual of an embedded graph).

 Two other natural notions of equivalence are important here.
 There is a natural forgetful functor from the category of embedded graphs to the category of graphs which forgets all of the information concerning the embedding.
 Thus every embedded graph gives rise to an (abstract) graph by forgetting the embedding and retaining only the vertices and their adjacency information.
 A cellularly embedded graph $G$ consists of a graph $G'$ and a cellular embedding $\psi$ of $G'$ into a surface.
 We say that (the abstract graph) $G'$ is the {\em underlying graph} of (the embedded graph) $G$.
 We will say that two embedded graphs are {\em equivalent as abstract graphs} if their underlying graphs are isomorphic (or equivalent) as abstract graphs.
-We will usual denote isomorphic as abstract graphs by $G \cong F$, reserving $G = F$ for when $G$ and $F$ are isomorphic as embedded graphs.
+We will usually denote isomorphism of abstract graphs by $G \cong F$, reserving $G = F$ for when $G$ and $F$ are isomorphic as embedded graphs.